kristopolous/quick-color/README.md

     #808080

+#### Helpers

+There's two 'replacement' charaters that immediately get replaced with a contextual answer from the last query.

+**?** - If your first character is a "?" then you get the "RHS" value of the last query ... that is to say the format of the output.

+**!** - If you put an exclamation point after your function name, such as `rgb2hsl !` then the `!` gets replaced with the output of the last command.

+These shortcuts help quickly chain a process such as the one below.

 ### Complex

 Let's say I have an html color, goldenrod, and I want to find a darker version of it.